rauchman1/rainy_season/README.md

-Absolutely!
-Here's an improved and more polished version of your project description — clear, professional, and more concise while retaining all the technical details.
-It’s ideal for GitHub or as part of a `README.md`:

----

 ### 🌧️ **Onset of the Rainy Season (ORS) in West Africa**

 This repository contains Python code for the **Fuzzy-ORS approach** developed in